orbitmines/archive/projects/OrbitMines Minimap.md

 *The Glass Bead Game but the solution to The Glass Bead Game is The Glass Bead Game.*

-*A world in which learning, science, ..., engineering are all an exploratory game.*
+*Once a Minecraft server, now the creation of a world in which learning, science, ..., engineering are all an exploratory game.*
-*All ongoing projects in a single overview.*

 Many of these steps are still quite uncertain, but the direction is clear.